joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-04-21-Traffic-Lights.md

 ## Solution

 Give the intersections coordinates: we start at $(E,N)$, with $E$ and $N$ more intersections to cross going east and going north, and we finish at $(0,0)$.
 A strategy for a given intersection is a decision about what to do, based on what is displayed on the signals.
 We choose units of time so that $T$ is two units, and we can represent a strategy as a number $S(e,n)$ between $-1$ and $1$.
-This number represents the difference between the expected remaining total wait after crossing this intersection going north versus going east.
+This number represents the difference between the expected remaining total wait after crossing  intersection $(e,n)$ if we go north versus east there.
 That is, it is the expected advantage of going east.
-If, $S(e,n)$ is, say, $.35$, that means that we should go east unless east's signal is "NO-GO" and has a time-until-go of more than $.35$ units.
-Negative strategy numbers represent an advantage for going north.
+If, $S(e,n)$ is, say, $.35$, that means that we should go east unless east's signal is "NO-GO" and has a time-until-GO of more than $.35$ units.
+Negative strategies represent a corresponding preference for going north.

-We can start by noticing that, for every $e$, $S(e,0)$ is $1$: we wait to go east no matter what.
+We can start by noticing that, for every $e$, $S(e,0)$ is $1$: when we have reached the northernmost street, we wait to go east no matter what.
 (Another simple case is an intersection of the form $(i,i)$; by symmetry, neither direction is preferable, and so it is always best to cross in whichever direction is open.
-That is, $S(i,i)$ is $0$.
+Therefore, $S(i,i)$ is $0$.
 While we won't need to rely on this observation, it will help us understand our results.)

-As we will see, for every other, "non-trivial," intersection $(e,n)$, best-strategy depends on the expected total waits, given optimal strategy, from intersections $(e-1,n)$ and $(e,n-1)$.
+As we will see, for every other, "non-trivial," intersection $(e,n)$, best-strategy depends on the expected total waits, given optimal strategy, from each of the two possible next intersections $(e-1,n)$ and $(e,n-1)$.

 The expected wait time _at_ a given intersection, $W(e,n)$ is a function of its strategy.
 At an intersection with strategy $s$, the only situations in which we wait are those $\|s\|/2$ of cases in which we find the preferred-direction signal with less than $\|s\|$ units to "GO."
 Our average wait in those cases is also $\|s\|/2$, and so:

 $$W(e,n) = S(e,n)^2/4$$

 Call $E(e,n)$ the expected total wait time remaining, given optimal strategy, on arrival at intersection $(e,n)$.
-Start with intersections of the form $(e,0)$.  $E(e,0)$ is $e$ times the expected wait for an intersection's east signal to display "GO."
+Start with  "trivial" intersections of the form $(e,0)$.  $E(e,0)$ is $e$ times the expected wait for an intersection's east signal to display "GO."
 Half of the time, the signal already displays "GO," and the other half of the time, it averages $.5$ units until "GO," so the expected wait is $.25$, and so $S(e,0)$ is $e/4$.
 Similarly, for every $n$, $E(0,n)$ is $n/4$.

-For non-trivial intersections, $E(e,n)$ is calculated from $W(e,n)$, which is the expected wait time at that intersection itself, plus a weighted sum of $E(e-1,n)$ and $E(e,n-1)$, weighted by how likely it is that we'll cross to the east and to the north:
+For non-trivial intersections, $E(e,n)$ is calculated from $W(e,n)$, which is the expected wait time at the intersection itself, plus a weighted sum of $E(e-1,n)$ and $E(e,n-1)$, weighted by how likely it is that we'll cross to the east and to the north:

 $$E(e,n) = W(e,n) + \frac{1 + S(e,n)}{2}E(e-1,n) + \frac{1 - S(e,n)}{2}E(e,n-1)$$